-A cost type is a set of uniquely identified costs represented by an abbreviation and label.
-In Procore, several cost types are are defined for use by default: L=Labor, E=Equipment, M=Materials, C=Commitment, OC=Owner Cost, SVC=Professional Services, and O=Other.
+A Cost Type is a set of costs identified by a unique abbreviation or label.
+Examples include L=Labour, E=Equipment, M=Materials, C=Commitment, OC=Owner Cost, SVC=Professional Services and O=Other.

 In Procore, cost types are a way to identify and classify your project's job costs.
 They can also be used to generate reports.
 See View Job Cost Summary Report.
 When managing your cost types list in Procore:

 - Your company's Procore Administrator can add an unlimited number of new cost types and change the abbreviations and labels used for Procore's default cost types.
 See Set Default Cost Types.

 - If your company is using the ERP Integrations tool, you can also assign your company's cost types to cost codes.
 See Assign Default Cost Types To Cost Codes.

 In the construction industry, grouping individual cost codes into one or more cost types is a common practice for subcontractors and other construction businesses whose expenses are primarily internal (e.g., L=Labour or DE=Direct Expenses).
 For general contractors, who might need to track a large number of subcontractors, it may be less common to group codes into cost types.

 InfoIf your company has enabled the ERP Integrations tool, not all integrated ERP systems support the 'cost type' concept and some systems use an alternate term to refer to 'cost type.'
 For details, see What are 'cost types' and how does our ERP integration support them?